 NCVAN Memorial Scholarship Program

 NCVAN is pleased to announce the NCVAN Memorial Scholarship program.
 Two scholarships will be awarded to two deserving victim advocates working in a recognized nonprofit victim service organization in North Carolina.
-Each scholarship will help defray costs associated with attending the upcoming NCVAN Victim Service Practitioner Certification Academy scheduled for September 11 – 15, 2017.
+Each scholarship will help defray costs associated with attending the next upcoming NCVAN Victim Service Practitioner Certification Academy.

-The Memorial Scholarship covers the cost of registration to the Academy along with one night of lodging for recipients who may require overnight accommodations.
+The Memorial Scholarship covers the cost of certification along with one night of lodging for recipients who may require overnight accommodations.
 Note that while there is just one application for the scholarship, two will be awarded.
-Recipients of the NCVAN Memorial Scholarship will be announced on September 1st, 2017.
+Recipients of the NCVAN Memorial Scholarship will be announced on March 1, 2019.

 Each NCVAN Memorial Scholarship will be awarded in the memory of four much-loved North Carolinians whose lives ended because of homicide: